If your knowledge base homepage already has some kind of banner image or colored background and you'd like to change it, you can change it to:

 Replace with a color gradient

-- Below the preview pane, be sure Custom CSS is selected.
+- In the Customize HTML, CSS, and JS section, be sure Custom CSS is selected.

 /* Set homepage banner image */